nextmillenniummedia/next-sdk-android-example/docs/Insertion.md

 ### Reload banner ad

-For reloading just pass banner position.
+Banner reloading managed by `NextAds.reload` method.
+Just pass which banner you want to reload: top or bottom.
 We have `BannerPosition` enum containing TOP and BOTTOM values.

 Java